 Sometimes, even after clearing the cache, the user gets the same problem of Office 365 calendar permissions not working in Outlook.
 After this issue, users can’t get the idea that Office 365 calendars are being shared or that all new events are being added.

-Here are the instructions to set the various kinds of permissions available in Office 365.
+Here are the instructions for setting the various kinds of permissions available in Office 365.

-1. Press the Calendar Icon preset at bottom left corner of your screen.
+- Press the Calendar Icon preset at the bottom left corner of your screen.

 Challenges with Outlook Shared Calendar Permissions

 Encountering difficulties with Outlook shared calendar permissions is a common occurrence, often rooted in configuration or permission issues.
-Admins must check the calendar retention policy of Office 365 and tally it with their industrial standards before making any changes.
+Admins must check the calendar retention policy of Office 365 and align it with their industry standards before making any changes.
 Here are some prevalent issues and their solutions on a case-by-case basis:

 Greyed Out or Missing Share Calendar Button: